annotation/text-fabric/docs/Use7.md

 You see that the app name (`bhsa`, `uruk`) is only used once, as first argument for the `use()` function.

-Think of the `use database` in MySQL and MongoDb.
+Think of the `use database` statements in MySQL and MongoDb.

 The remaining arguments of `use()` are the same as you passed before to `Bhsa()` and `Cunei()`.
 But there are a few more: `mod` and `check`.